-I have also been a member of Postcrossing, a project that operates online, allowing its members to send and receive real postcards from all over the world.
-Although it is actually an account opened for my daughter, I share with her the joy of picking postcards to send, sorting which a postcrosser would want received, writing the addresses and notes and stamping them.
-We would then both go together to the post office and send them postcards.
+I have also been a member of Postcrossing.
+It’s a project that operates online, allowing its members to send and receive real postcards from all over the world.
+Although it is actually an account opened for my daughter.
+I share with her the joy of picking postcards to send, and sorting which a postcrosser would want received.
+We would be writing the addresses and notes and stamping them.
+We would then go together to the post office and send them postcards.

 It is our way of helping the post offices worldwide.
 What with the electronic counterpart of postcards and private couriers, less and less come by to use their services, forcing a lot of them to shut down – worldwide.

 Though I advocate traditional postcard sending, I wouldn’t say no to a free online service to print and send postcards.
 When a friend told me about a Touchnote Postcards promo, I immediately made use of my photos to send around the globe.
-Touchnote, founded in 2008, allows users to upload images or source them and make postcards, sent from their headquarters in London…really convenient because there’s really not much to do than upload, know and type in your friends’ names and addresses and voila!
+Touchnote, founded in 2008, allows users to upload images or source them to print, sent from their headquarters in London… It’s a really convenient service because there’s really not much to do than upload, know and type in your friends’ names and addresses and voila!
 Postcards would arrive after 2 or more days.

 The inputting of address on a sender’s part has been an issue to some, citing that well, it is never advisable to give out addresses like that to any third party.
 So far, there are no reports regarding this relating to any form of privacy infringement. :/

 Well and good, some of my friends have been posting what they receive on their blogs, others were personally thanking me (via facebook and twitter) and others I think, weren’t able to receive them.
 I sent about 80 postcards last month, have you received one too?
 Let me know by commenting, leave your url post so I can visit if you’ve posted yours!

 Oh, should you be wanting a postcard too, I’d be happy to send you one, just privately message me your home address then.